eladushiki/lfvddp/README.md

 # LFVNN-symmetrized

-The files used in our paper (https://arxiv.org/abs/2401.09530) are in paper scripts.
+the files used for generating the paper (https://arxiv.org/abs/2401.09530) are in paper scripts.

   train: